JustyMoy/The-Grand-Exchange/README.md

 ## Tech used: ![HTML5 BADGE](https://img.shields.io/static/v1?label=|&message=HTML5&color=23555f&style=plastic&logo=html5)![CSS BADGE](https://img.shields.io/static/v1?label=|&message=CSS3&color=285f65&style=plastic&logo=css3)![JAVASCRIPT BADGE](https://img.shields.io/static/v1?label=|&message=JAVASCRIPT&color=3c7f5d&style=plastic&logo=javascript)

 ## Optimizations
 Adding a carousel of images to allow users to show multiple views of their listed items.
-Adding a pay function to allow users to finish their purchases.
+Adding a pay function with stripe to allow users to finish their purchases.
 A featured section in the feed are and on the home page would have been nice addtions.
 Adding personalized recommended items for each user.

 ## Lessons Learned: